 The Gene Expression core provides a variety of services related to Affymetrix and Agilent array process including whole genomic wide gene expression arrays, miRNA array, DNA…more.

-The Gene Expression core provides a variety of services related to Affymetrix and Agilent array process including whole genomic wide gene expression arrays, miRNA array, DNA arrays, Gene Regulation Analysis arrays.
-GE also offers RNA-Seq, SAGE, small RNA and Sequence Capture libraries construction for different NextGen Platform.
-GE also has Agilent Bioanalyzer used to do quality assessment for DNA and RNA samples.
-In addition, we also provide cDNA normalization service for NextGen application.
+The Gene Expression (GE) core provides a variety of services related to Affymetrix and Agilent array process, including whole genomic-wide gene expression arrays, miRNA arrays, DNA arrays, and Gene Regulation Analysis arrays.
+GE also offers RNA-Seq, SAGE, small RNA and Sequence Capture libraries construction, and cDNA normalization service for different NextGen Platforms.
+In addition, DNA and RNA quality assessment services are offered using an Agilent Bioanalyzer.

 The Genotyping core provides a variety of basic molecular biology services such as DNA isolations, PCR reactions, and PCR purifications for sequencing…more.